Bud Gaugh: Early life

 Gaugh was born in Hawaii but grew up in Long Beach, California.

 Gaugh was childhood friends with Eric Wilson.
 Gaugh stated that Eric's father, Bill, "was like a second father to me, a total inspiration".
 Bill Wilson taught Gaugh how to play drums.
 Gaugh and Eric Wilson played together in garage punk bands, such as Juice Bros., throughout high school.

 1988–1996: Sublime

 Eric Wilson introduced Gaugh to Bradley Nowell, and the trio went on to form Sublime in 1988.
-Gaugh's drumming is heard on all three of the band's studio albums: 40oz. to Freedom (1992), Robbin' the Hood (1994), and Sublime (1996).
+Gaugh's drumming is heard on all four of the band's studio albums: 40oz. to Freedom (1992), Robbin' the Hood (1994), Sublime (1996), and Until the Sun Explodes (2026).

 Around 1990, according to Marshall Goodman, Gaugh left Sublime and Goodman assumed sole drumming responsibilities.
-Gaugh was not the primary drummer on the 40 oz. to Freedom record.
+Gaugh was not the primary drummer on the 40oz. to Freedom record.
 When Gaugh rejoined, Sublime became a five-person collaboration between himself, Wilson, Nowell, Goodman, and Michael Happoldt.
 In 1996, Sublime disbanded due to the death of lead singer Bradley Nowell from a heroin overdose.